 Minutes to Read: 4 Minutes

-Earth Hour has a lot more meaning behind why we turn off our lights and we’ve got some things you can do to make use of that time (or go beyond the hour).
+It can even be considered a tradition and almost a routine for us to do this every year.
+However, Earth Hour has a lot more meaning behind why we turn off our lights and we’ve got everything you’ll want to know about what you can do differently (or go beyond the hour).

 - What is Earth Hour?

-- What can I do during Earth Hour?
+- What can you do during Earth Hour?

 What is Earth Hour?